empicano/aiomqtt/README.md

 ### Topic filters

 Let's take the example from the beginning again, but this time with messages in both `measurements/humidity` and `measurements/temperature`.
-You want to receive both types of measurements, but handle them differently. asyncio-mqtt has topic filters to make this easy:
+You want to receive both types of measurements but handle them differently. asyncio-mqtt has topic filters to make this easy:

 ```python
 import asyncio